Mchiir/watchToolFor-cpp/README.md

 To automatically rebuild your project whenever you make changes to your main.cpp file, run the following command:

     watchexec -- make;

-This command will watch your project directory for any changes in files and automatically re-run make to rebuild the project.
+This command will watch your project directory for any changes in files and automatically re-run make to rebuild the project(main.cpp).
 2. 🔨 Manual Build with Make

 If you prefer to manually trigger the build process, you can use:

     make

 This command will compile your project based on the instructions in the Makefile.

 3. 🧹 Cleaning the Build

 To remove the previously compiled main.exe file, you can use the clean target:

     make clean

 This will delete the main.exe file.
 ⚠️ Troubleshooting

 If you encounter any issues during installation or configuration, feel free to reach out for assistance.
 You can email me at: mugishachrispin590@gmail.com.

 ✋ Farewell and Happy Coding!

 I hope this guide helps you automate your C++ project workflow, saving you time and effort while you focus on what matters most—coding.
 Happy programming! 🚀